IgniteUI/igniteui-docfx/en/components/checkbox.md

 ```

 In order to see our custom palette applied, we need to pass it to a theme function.
-So in one bold move we will [`create a custom theme`](themes/component-themes.md#creating-themes) and pass our tree more specific parameters as well.
-Let's say we have decided modifying these will be more than sufficient to make our component look the way we like.
-It is really convenient to take use of the previously created [palette](themes/palette.md) and base our new colors on the colors defined.
+So in one bold move we will [`create a custom theme`](themes/component-themes.md#creating-themes) and pass our three more specific parameters as well.
+Let's say we have decided modifying these will be more than sufficient to make our component look the way we like:
 ```scss
 // in styles.scss
 $custom-checkbox-theme: igx-checkbox-theme(